sergeyshevch/statuspage-exporter/README.md

 Statuspage exporter exports metrics from given statuspages as prometheus metrics.

+Statuspage exporter is a multi-target exporter.
+It scrape statuspages using probes.
+You can read more about it here: [Prometheus Docs](https://prometheus.io/docs/guides/multi-target-exporter/#understanding-and-using-the-multi-target-exporter-pattern)

 ## Supported statuspage engines:
 - Statuspage.io (Widely used statuspage engine.
 For example by [GitHub](https://www.githubstatus.com)).
 You can check that statuspage is supported by this engine by checking that it has a [/api/v2/components.json](https://www.githubstatus.com/api/v2/components.json) endpoint.
 - Status.io (Widely used statuspage engine.
 For example by [Gitlab.com](https://status.gitlab.com).
 You can check that statuspage is supported by this engine by checking footer of the page.
 It should contain status.io text)

 Statuspage exporter will automatically detect, which engine used by statuspage and will use appropriate parser.
-If this statuspage is not supported by any of the engines, then statuspage exporter will show error message in the logs.
+If this statuspage is not supported by any of the engines, then statuspage exporter will return an error.

 ## Some popular statuspages: